Frequently Asked Questions

 • What is the Interactive Process?

-The interactive process is good faith communication process between the employer and employee to identify a reasonable accommodation that allows the employee to perform the job effectively.
+The interactive process is a good faith communication process between the employer and employee to identify a reasonable accommodation that allows the employee to perform the job effectively.
 Both the employer and the employee participate in the interactive process, and it is an ongoing dialogue between the employee and the employer about possible options for reasonably accommodating the employee's disability.

 • How does the Interactive Process work?